1: Disinfect the Dead

 J shifted into a yet faster walk cycle, hoping to catch up to the herd.
 Optics estimated them to be about 50 meters away now.
 Worker drones still glanced backward.
 She turned up her visor’s the brightness and gave them a smile to admire when they do.

-Soon, a wave of relief passed through the herd at the seeming retreat of the disassemblers.
+Soon, a wave of relief passed through the herd.

-Crossed the intersection.
+She crossed the intersection.
 Then ahead, the road gave way to a great circular parking lot.
 Frost-ruined cars dotted the expanse.
-A halo shape, the lot ringed a building like a great hand rising from the earth, so many steepled towers like fingers.
+A halo shape, the lot ringed a building like a great hand rising from the earth, so many towers steepled like fingers.

 A spiderweb of thin wires hang taut, strung between the fingers as if binding.
 Thicker lines hung lower, hugging the shingles, or hanging off the gutters.
 With the icicles stabbing down and frost sheathing the wires, electrical lines crept like overgrown vines.

 Atop the highest spire, a piece of wood rose to be abruptly severed in half.
-(What once was the top half lay snowed in, stuck upon a lower roof — some cross from a dead human religion?)
-But where it once hung, something new crowned the tower: pointing toward the sky, a new radio dish.
+(What once stood there instead had fallen to a lower roof, stuck in the snow — some cross from a dead human religion?)
+But where it once hung, something new crowned the tower, pointing toward the sky: a radio dish.

 Enterting the lot, they pass by a decrepit sign.
 OCR functions scaned the image, then convert to ASCII: